UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 await_barrier()
 ----------------------------------------------------------------------------------------------------------------------------------
-The procedure can be used to synchronise between several sequencers.
+The procedure can be used to synchronize between several sequencers.
 When the procedure is called, it waits for all sequencers using the same barrier_signal to reach their call of await_barrier(). ::

     await_barrier(barrier_signal, timeout, msg, [timeout_severity, [scope]])